Man Maw State

-Wanmaw, Manmaw or Banmaw (Bhamo) was a Shan state in what is today Burma.
+Man Maw, also known as Wanmaw or Bhamo, was a Shan state in what is today Burma.
 It was an outlying territory, located away from the main Shan State area in present-day Kachin State close to the border with China.
 The state existed until 1772.
 The main town was Man Maw (Bhamo).
 The name of the state means 'the village of pots (or potters)' in the Shan language.

 History

 The early history of the state is obscure.
 But legends tell of a powerful predecessor Tai state having been established in the area previously which had its capital at the now ruined place of Sampenago.
 The ruins of the old city walls, dating from the fifth Century, are found some 5 km from the modern town of Bhamo.
 The ancient capital of Sampenago was renowned for its stupas housing relics of the Buddha.

+According to a local chronicle, Man Maw was governed by ministers sent from Möng Mit from 1202 until 1470, when it was granted to a son of the Möng Mit saopha.
+While this account may be unreliable, a 17th century Chinese record agrees that it had originally belonged to Möng Mit until its chief grew stronger and became an autonomous power.
+Another Chinese record from 1505 relates that it, along with Möng Mit, had originally belonged to Hsenwi.

+From the 1470s, Man Maw was a point of contention between multiple neighbouring powers such as Möng Yang, Möng Mit, Hsenwi, Ava, and Möng Wan, due its large profits from trade as a major emporium between Burma and China.

-In 1668 a saopha of Wanmaw named Sao Ngawk Hpa is said to have instigated an attack by the Chinese against the Kingdom of Burma.
-Wanmaw was subsequently occupied by Burma between 1669 and 1685 and again in mid 18th century.
+In 1668 a saopha of Man Maw named Sao Ngawk Hpa is said to have instigated an attack by the Chinese against the Kingdom of Burma.
+Manmaw was subsequently occupied by Burma between 1669 and 1685 and again in mid 18th century.
 After regaining independence in 1742 it was again occupied by Burma from 1767 to 1770 after a Chinese invasion was repelled.
-Finally Wanmaw was annexed by the Burmese Ava Kingdom in 1772.
+Finally Manmaw was annexed by the Burmese Ava Kingdom in 1772.
 The control of this frontier state by the Burmese Kingdom was loose and at the time of the beginning of British rule in Burma the wun in charge of the administration of the territory was de facto quite independent.